Information Technology

 Networking Essentials

-One prominent role in IT is that of network and computer systems administrators.
+One prominent information technology career is that of a network and computer systems administrator.
 These professionals work for all types of businesses and organizations, wherever there are computer systems in use.
 Most employers require network and computer systems administrators to have a bachelor’s degree in a field related to computer or information science.
 Others may require only a postsecondary certificate or an associate’s degree.

 - Determine an organization’s system needs and install network hardware and software